JanHolubcik/Fitupjh/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Currently working user authorization.
+Currently working on adding user, food, pictures and finishing up the project.

 After the app is ready, I will p ost link with live hosting.

 Finished application should resemble [https://kaloricketabulky.sk/].
 This is my own personal project for learning Next.js.

 Project uses mongodb on localhost.

 ## Set up your env file!!!